msveshnikov/jira-clone-autocode/docs/competitor_analysis.md

 - Sometimes considered slow and resource-intensive

 **Comparison:**
-Our JIRA Clone is more lightweight and focused, potentially offering a faster and more streamlined experience for smaller teams or simpler projects.
+Our JIRA  is more lightweight and focused, potentially offering a faster and more streamlined experience for smaller teams or simpler projects.

 ## 2. Trello